milosz7/algorithms/tANS/README.md

 ```
 alphabet_character,probability
 ```
-Where `alphabet_character` is a single printable ASCII character, and probability is a string representation of a double following the regular expression: `\d{1,2}\.\d+`.
+Where `alphabet_character` is a single printable ASCII character and probability is a string representation of a double following the regular expression: `\d{1,2}\.\d+`.
 Any invalid input is going to be detected and the program won't run.
 The probabilities must sum up approximately to 1!

 ### demo.cpp
 The `demo.cpp` file contains the presentation of all avaliable methods.
 In order to compile it use the following command: